MDE: Multiple Distance Embeddings for Link Prediction in Knowledge Graphs: Abstract

 \section{Abstract}

 Over the past decade, knowledge graphs became popular for capturing structured domain knowledge.
 Relational learning models enable the prediction of missing links inside knowledge graphs.
 More specifically, latent distance approaches model the relationships among entities via a distance between latent representations.
 Translating embedding models (e.g., TransE) are among the most popular latent distance approaches which use one distance function to learn multiple relation patterns.
-However, they are not capable of capturing symmetric relations.
-They also force relations with reflexive patterns to become symmetric and transitive.
-In order to improve distance based embedding, we propose multi-distance embeddings (MDE).
-Our solution is based on the idea that by learning independent embedding vectors for each entity and relation one can aggregate contrasting distance functions.
-Benefiting from MDE, we also develop supplementary distances resolving the above-mentioned limitations of TransE.
-We further propose an extended loss function for distance based embeddings and show that MDE and TransE are fully expressive using this loss function.
-Furthermore, we obtain a bound on the size of their embeddings for full expressivity.
-Our empirical results show that MDE significantly improves the translating embeddings and outperforms several state-of-the-art embedding models on benchmark datasets.
+However, they are mostly inefficient in capturing symmetric relations since the representation vector norm for all the symmetric relations becomes equal to zero.
+They also lose information when learning relations with reflexive patterns since they become symmetric and transitive.
+We propose the Multiple Distance Embedding model (MDE) that addresses these limitations and a framework to collaboratively combine variant latent distance-based terms.
+Our solution is based on two principles: 1) we use a limit-based loss instead of a margin ranking loss and, 2) by learning independent embedding vectors for each of the terms we can collectively train and predict using contradicting distance terms.
+We further demonstrate that MDE allows modeling relations with (anti)symmetry, inversion, and composition patterns.
+We propose MDE as a neural network model that allows us to map non-linear relations between the embedding vectors and the expected output of the score function.
+Our empirical results show that MDE performs competitively to state-of-the-art embedding models on several benchmark datasets.